 In three-level hierarchical routing, the network is classified into a number of clusters.
 Each cluster is made up of a number of regions, and each region contains a number or routers.
 Hierarchical routing is widely used in Internet routing and makes use of several routing protocols.

-For more information on routing and related topics, check out the links on the next page.
+For more information on routing and related topics, check out the links below.